raksnotes/MechaCar_Statistical_Analysis/README.md

 ### 3. Statistical test:

 I would use a one-sample t-test that compares the weight of the MechaCar to the average weight of cars that consumers prefer.
-I would also use an MLR model to test the significance of all variables (manufacturers).
+I would also use an MLR model to test the significance of all variables (manufacturers' car weights).

 ### 4. Data: